rowickalab/qDSB-Seq/README.md

     cd src
     make

+It takes about 5 seconds to compile btt.

 Bowtie should be installed before running the code:
 1) download bowtie: http://bowtie-bio.sourceforge.net/index.shtml
 2) install it to the local directory